KognitionAI/pilecv4j/README.md

 ## Short Example

-*For the full code of this example, see:* [Pilecv4j Tutorial 0 code](https://github.com/KognitionAI/pilecv4j-tutorials/tree/master/tutorial-0-simple-example)
+*For the full code of this example, see:* [Pilecv4j Tutorial 0 Simple Example code](https://github.com/KognitionAI/pilecv4j-tutorials/tree/master/tutorial-0-simple-example)

 Here is a simple example to get started.
 We'll write java code that plays a video.
 To use the video processing include the following in your project (or the gradle equivalent).